Maurice Cole Tanquary: Early life

-Tanquary was the son of Thomas J. and Florence A. Tanquaary and was raised on a farm near Lawrenceville, Illinois, where he attended public schools.
-He then attended Vincennes University where he was a member of Tau Phi Delta society and was one of the authors of the society's first constitution and by-laws.
-He graduated in 1903 and taught for four years in the public schools of Lawrence County, Illinois.
-He then enrolled at the University of Illinois where he received his AB degree in 1907, his MA in 1908, and PhD in 1912.
-From 1908 to 1909 he served as a part-time assistant to the State Entomologist of Illinois.
-During the summer of 1910 he studied at Harvard University and during the summer of 1911 he was a field agent for the State Entomologist of Minnesota.
-While at Illinois he was a founder of the Ionian Literary Society and a charter member of the Acacia (Masonic) fraternity where he was the national treasurer from 1908-1909.
+Tanquary was the son of Thomas J. and Florence A. Tanquary.
+He was born and raised in Lawrenceville, Illinois, grew up on a farm and attended local public schools.
+He furthered his education at Vincennes University, where he played an active role in the Tau Phi Delta society, contributing to its initial constitution and by-laws.
+In 1903, he graduated from Vincennes University and subsequently taught at Lawrence County's public schools for four years.
+Pursuing higher education, he sought degrees at the University of Illinois, obtaining his AB in 1907, MA in 1908, and PhD in 1912.
+During his time at the University of Illinois, Tanquary worked as a part-time assistant to the State Entomologist of Illinois between 1908 and 1909.
+He also undertook summer studies at Harvard University in 1910 and served as a field agent for the State Entomologist of Minnesota in 1911.
+Notably, Tanquary played an active role in campus life, founding the Ionian Literary Society and becoming a charter member of the Acacia fraternity.
+He served as the national treasurer of Acacia from 1908 to 1909.